martinjameswhite/directsht/README.md

 python3 -m pip install -v git+https://github.com/martinjameswhite/direct_sht

 It requires numpy, scipy and numba.
-If JAX is available it can be used to speed up the computation, but the code will automatically fall back to numpy if JAX is not present.
+If JAX is available, it can be used to speed up the computation, but the code will automatically fall back to numpy if JAX is not present.
 Some of the notebooks use healpy for visualization.

+The code is much faster when run on GPUs.
+When they are available and JAX is installed, the code automatically distributes computation and memory across them.
 ***

 ## Usage